- Academic Affairs

 - Enter the effort to be committed to the project as % Effort (25%)

 - Calculate.
-In this example, the budget starts on 9/1/17, two months after the start of the fiscal year, and the calculation includes inflation for two months (beginning 7/1/18).
+In this example, the budget starts on 6/1/18, one month before the start of the fiscal year, and the calculation includes inflation (3%) for eleven months beginning 7/1/18.

 - Check that “Submit Cost Sharing” on the Parameters tab is NOT checked.